bitspradp/spnkr_crci_test/README.md

 * Login to docker hub from user local node - docker login -u <DOCKER_USER> -p <DOCKER_PASSWORD>
 * Deploy the image to docker hub - "docker push <PROJECT_USERNAME>/<PROJECT_REPONAME>:<version>".
 (Ex: docker push extremenetworks/saas_ux_test:dev)

+### Manually running the test cases
+* cd to the workspace where our repo is cloned.
+* cd rest (at this directory level we have a package.json file created which has the list of packages and the subsequent version that is required.
+* Run "npm install" (will install all required packages mentioned inn package.json)
+* Run "npm test" (will execute all the mocha testcases and returns the result)

 ## CI
 Continuous Integration (CI) is the process of automating the build and testing of code every time a team member commits changes to version control (GitHub).